 If you’re looking for a Beatles song that people around you can dance and clap to, then this 1963 rock and roll music is the one to play.
 While it did not top the Hot 100, I Saw Her Standing There did manage to gain Rolling Stone’s 139th spot for the all-time greatest musical pieces.
 What some people may not realize is that this song is the Beatle’s take on a 1912 English folk song, Seventeen Come Sunday.
 McCartney also drew inspiration from Chuck Berry’s 1961 hit, Talkin’ About You.
 He used Berry’s signature bass riff to give the song very punchy guitar licks.

 Beatle fans love to play this song during parties because of its very vibrant feel.
-The song can easily transport you to an era where teens and young adults flocked to dance halls whenever they can.
-The strumming pattern couldn’t be easier and it is what gives the song its dynamic vibe.
-Hit the strings right and you will be rocking the floor.
+The song can easily transport you to an era where teens and young adults flocked to dance halls whenever they could.
+The strumming pattern couldn’t be easier, and it is what gives the song its dynamic vibe.
+Hit the strings right, and you will be rocking the floor.
 You’ll be enticing everyone else to join you.

 13. The Ballad of John and Yoko